Splash singularity for a free-boundary incompressible viscoelastic fluid model: Introduction

 then we can replace the equation in $\tau_p$ by \eqref{transport}.
 In this way it is possible to have a closed system in $u$ and $F$, moreover as long as $\tau_p(0,X)$ is positive definite so is $\tau_p(t,X)$.

 The system in $u$ and $F$, is complemented with suitable boundary conditions, given by the static equilibrium of the force fields at the interface, namely

 The variable domain is given by $\Omega(t)=X(t,\Omega_0)$, where $\Omega_0 \subset \R^2$ denotes the initial domain.
 We use the following notation $(\dive M)_j=\sum_{i}\partial_i M_{ij}$, for any matrix valued function $M$.
 Since $u$ is divergence-free the first equation in the previous system implies the conservation of $\det F$, hence in order to respect the principle of the non interpenetration of matter $\det F>0$, therefore it is not restrictive to assume $\det F_0 =1$.
-Since in general $\dive (\frac{F}{\det F})=0$ in our case it follows $\dive F =0$, for all $t>0$, as long as the solution to \eqref{Eulsys} exists.
-Hence we will assume in the sequel the compatibility condition $\dive F_0=0.$ For further details we refer to \cite{G} and \cite{LeLZ}. \\ There is a vast literature regarding the analysis of initial value boundary problem for the Oldroyd-B model and the infinite Weissenberg system.
-In particular, we recall that for a suitable choice of parameter, in \cite{LM1} the global existence of weak solutions is proved.
+For further details on the incompressibility of $F$, we refer to \cite{G} and \cite{LeLZ}. \\

+There is a vast literature regarding the analysis of initial value boundary problem for the Oldroyd-B model \cite{BGS}, \cite{GS}, \cite{LeMeur} and the infinite Weissenberg system \cite{CZ}, \cite{LLZ}, \cite{LW} and \cite{XZZ}.
+In particular, we recall that for co-rotational Oldroyd model in \cite{LM1}, the global existence of weak solutions is proved for general initial conditions.
 However, for the general Oldroyd-B system the global existence of weak solutions is still open.
 Concerning the infinite Weissenberg system we mention the result \cite{LZ}, the local existence and global existence for data sufficiently close to the equilibrium in two and three dimensions are proved.\\ The main result of this paper is the following theorem \begin{theorem} There exists a time $t^*\in [0,T]$ such that the interface $\partial\Omega(t^*)$ self-intersects in one point (splash singularity). \end{theorem} Recent results on the existence of splash singularity have been obtained by Castro, C\'ordoba, Fefferman, Gancedo and G\'omez-Serrano in \cite{CCFGG2}, for the 2D free boundary Navier-Stokes equations and by Coutand and Shkoller in \cite{CS2}, for the same problem in higher dimensions.
-Similar results are proved also for the free boundary Euler equations in \cite{CCFGG1} and \cite{CS1}, with different techniques, since this problem is reversible in time.
-By using the results of this paper the authors in \cite{DMS} proved the existence of splash singularities also for a model with a non linear Piola-Kirchhoff stress.\\
+Similar results are proved also for the free boundary Euler equations in \cite{CCFGG1}, \cite{CCFGG3} and \cite{CS1}, with different techniques, since this problem is reversible in time.
+By using the results of this paper, announced in \cite{DMS1}, the authors proved the existence of splash singularities also for a model with a non linear Piola-Kirchhoff stress in \cite{DMS}.
+Moreover, the existence of splash singularities in the case of finite Weissenberg number has been proved in \cite{DMS11}\\